 CHILD SUPPORT IN HAWAII

-Child support has a significant impact on the lives of both parents and children, whether in a divorce, paternity action, or Child Support Enforcement Agency administrative case.
-You’ll find information and links on our site that may help you understand how child support works and what can be done to establish, modify, or suspend it.
-Doi/Luke, Islandlawyers is located in Honolulu, Hawaii, and we have handled countless child support matters over the last 20 years.
+Child support in Hawaii has a significant impact on the lives of both parents and children, whether in a divorce, paternity action, or Child Support Enforcement Agency administrative case.
+Information on our site can help you understand how child support works, including how to establish, modify, or suspend it.
+Doi/Luke, Islandlawyers is located in Honolulu, Hawaii, and we have handled countless child support matters over the last 20+ years.

 If you have questions not covered here, see our Legal Information page, or give us a call at (808) 593-2199 and schedule a consult – we’ll be happy to speak with you.